BeingTomGreen/ansible-role-package-upgrades/README.md

-# beingtomgreen.package_updates
+# beingtomgreen.package_upgrades

-A simple role for handling package updates on apt and yum/dnf based distributions.
+A simple role for handling package upgrades on apt and yum/dnf based distributions.

 This role supports optionally rebooting Debian and Ubuntu based instances, to determine if a reboot is needed the role checks for the presence of `/var/run/reboot-required file`, however if you use Canonical's Livepatching service you may want to skip this.